-- 23.1.1.1 A triple touch is made when a player touches the ball three times consecutively with the same body part without anybody or anything else touching it between the touches. - 23.1.1.2 This applies per person only.
+23.1.1.1 A triple touch is made when a player touches the ball three times consecutively with the same body part without anybody or anything else touching it between the touches.

+23.1.1.2 This applies per person only.
 In doubles, a triple touch applies only per players, meaning that if a player passes the ball to their teammate, their teammate may use the same body part as the one the pass was made with.

-- 23.1.2.1 Point awarded to the opponent.

-- 23.2 Singles Sport Class 1, doubles Sport Class 1, inclusive doubles Sport Class 1
+23.2 Singles Sport Class 1, doubles Sport Class 1, inclusive doubles Sport Class 1

-- 23.2.1 The triple touch is allowed.
+23.2.1.1 The triple touch is allowed for the player eligible for Sport Class 1.